 Ranked choice repeal organizers were required to submit 26,000 petition signatures from 30 out of 40 Alaska House districts to have the initiative qualify for November’s general election ballot.
-According to the Division of Elections, over 37,000 signatures were submitted, meeting threshold requirements in 34 out of 40 House districts.
+According to the Division of Elections, more than 37,000 signatures were submitted, meeting threshold requirements in 34 out of 40 House districts.

 Attorneys for the plaintiffs included Scott Kendall, one of the primary authors of the 2020 ballot measure that put in place Alaska’s current voting system.
 He argued during a recent six-day trial that 11,000 signatures should be thrown out, meaning the petition would not qualify for the ballot.